BEHAVIORAL SCIENCES RESEARCH IN HIV INFECTION:

 |Past and present postdoctoral fellows meeting at the International AIDS Conference in Washington DC in July 2012.
 (Photo:J oyce Hunter)|

 Each fellow is provided with a training stipend, and limited funds for travel and general research training costs associated with the fellowship.
 All recipients of NIH research fellowships must sign an agreement with the NIH that they will fulfill a "service payback" commitment in return for their postdoctoral support.
 Under the provisions of this commitment, postdoctoral fellows in the first 12 months of their training program will incur an obligation which can be satisfied by an additional 12 months of NIH-supported research training or an equal number of months of health-related research or teaching.
 Individuals completing two years of postdoctoral support have no further service obligations stemming from postdoctoral support.
 Trainees who complete less than two years of training may be liable for a financial payback obligation for part or all NIH-funded training.

-If you are interested in the Program and want to apply, download the application form and submit it with your CV to firstname.lastname@example.org.
-There is currently one open position that will be filled once a suitable candidate is identified.
+If you are interested in the Program and want to apply, download the application form and submit it with your CV to email@example.com.
+There are currently two open positions that will be filled once suitable candidates are identified.
 Two more positions will become available in July 2017, for which applications are due on December 1, 2016.
-For further information please contact email@example.com.
+For further information please contact firstname.lastname@example.org.